vandroogenbroeckmarc/doi2bib/README.md

 ### Additional features

-This "doi2bib" version is *tuned* for the scientific domains of computer vision and artiticial intelligence --if only NIPS and ICLR were using DOIs as well...
+This "doi2bib" version is *tuned* for the scientific domains of electrical engineering and computer sciences, but should work for many other domains as well --if only NIPS and ICLR were using DOIs as well...
 To help improving the consistency of references, there is a list of abbreviations named [abbreviation.bib](bib/abbreviation.bib) (with his companion's file of short abbreviations [abbreviation-short.bib](bib/abbreviation-short.bib)) that will automatically be substituted if detected.
 For that you need to inform doi2bib of the availability of [abbreviation.bib](bib/abbreviation.bib).